Vendor Impersonated in Invoice Fraud Attack

-Email Attack: The attacker sent an email impersonating the Assistant Controller / HR Administrator from this known vendor claiming there is an unpaid invoice which must be paid to an updated bank account.
-The attacker alleges that their financial institution has changed as a result of the current pandemic.
-The suspicious sender then states they will send over the updated bank information once the recipient replies.
+The email states that there is an unpaid invoice, which must be paid to an updated bank account.
+The attacker alleges that their financial institution has changed as a result of the current pandemic and the suspicious sender then states they will send over the updated bank information once the recipient replies.

-Result: Should the recipient have fallen victim to this attack and made payment, the organization would have had a significant financial loss and potentially opened themselves up to more fraudulent exchanges in the future from the same attacker.
-Additionally, as corporations are already feeling the economic impact caused by the current pandemic, falling victim to this attack would give another financial blow to this company.
+Should the recipient have fallen victim to this attack and made the payment, the organization would have had a significant financial loss and potentially opened itself up to more fraudulent exchanges in the future from the same attacker.

-Vendor Impersonation: The attacker's email came from a domain that looked like the domain of the real company.
-The email domain the message was sent from was recently registered by the attackers with a slight difference (an omitted “s” at the end of the company name).
+In addition, the attacker's email came from a domain that looked like the domain of the real company.
+The email domain the message was sent from was recently registered by the attackers with a slight difference.
 Further, the registrant information was not consistent with the real vendor, though anyone receiving the email would have had to spend a good deal of time digging into this information to discover it.

 As an added element, the invoice attached to the email looked like a real invoice from the legitimate vendor, including their logo, their real address, and other real information.